spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/customizing-the-uptime-check.md

         'concurrent_checks' => 10,

         /*
-         * The uptime check for a site will fail if the site does not respond after the
+         * The uptime check for a site will fail if site does not respond after the
-         * given number of seconds.
+         * given amount of seconds.
          */
         'timeout_per_site' => 10,

         /*
-         * Fire `Spatie\UptimeMonitor\Events\UptimeCheckFailed` event only after
+         * Fire `Spatie\UptimeMonitor\Events\MonitorFailed` event only after
          * the given amount of checks have consecutively failed for a site.
          */
         'fire_monitor_failed_event_after_consecutive_failures' => 2,

         /*
-         * When requesting sites, this user agent will be used.
+         * When reaching out to sites this user agent will be used.
          */
         'user_agent' => 'spatie/laravel-uptime-monitor uptime checker',
+    ],
 ```